The drivers of servitization

 What are advanced services?

-For most companies this process can be a game-changer that can lead to long-term contracts, providing a sustainable revenue, and opening up opportunities for increasing interaction with the customer.
-However, in most cases, servitization also requires an organizational transformation.
+Companies that adopt advanced services are undergoing, or have undergone, the servitization process.
+For many companies, this process can be a game-changer, leading to long-term contracts, sustainable revenue, and increased opportunities for customer interaction.
+However, in most cases, servitization also requires organizational transformation.

 Organizational transformation

-The progression of technologies like IoT helps servitization.
-Think about new maintenance models based on usage, that can predict when a product or production line needs maintenance or repairs and act on that.
-Again, this can decrease down-time and strengthen your customer relationship.
-This is an example of such ‘advanced’ service, that leads to predictive and preventative data-driven services.
-This data can be incorporated into Service Level Agreements (SLA’s) or can be linked to the asset’s availability, reliability, trust, ability and/or efficiency [i].
+The advancement of technologies like IoT supports servitization.
+Consider new maintenance models based on usage, which can predict when a product or production line requires maintenance or repairs and take action accordingly.
+This can reduce downtime and strengthen customer relationships.
+This is an example of an 'advanced' service that enables predictive and preventative data-driven solutions.
+Such data can be incorporated into Service Level Agreements (SLAs) or linked to an asset's availability, reliability, trustworthiness, capability, and/or efficiency.

-Nonetheless, servitization doesn’t have to be about complex integrated or smart systems.
-Even with relatively simple products a company can still distinguish themselves from other companies.
-Like sending a new toner when the old one runs out.
-Or putting a simple product like a bicycle in an ‘as-a-service’ proposition.
-In any case; these companies are building a stronger and more loyal customer base that can help them develop better products and services in the future [ii]
+However, servitization doesn’t have to involve complex, integrated, or smart systems.
+Even with relatively simple products, companies can still differentiate themselves.
+For example, automatically sending a new toner when the old one runs out, or offering a simple product like a bicycle as part of an "as-a-service" model.
+In any case, these companies are building stronger, more loyal customer bases, which can help them develop better products and services in the future.

 Digitization enables customization

-IoT is only part of the drivers behind servitization.
-Another important part is digitization, which is another factor responsible for the change in manufacturing.
-Because of digitization new business concepts are made possible, and more economic activity can be insourced again.
-This trend is also known as ‘Industrie 4.0’ or ‘Smart Industry’.
-It focusses on automation, robotization and increasing the networking capacity of companies.
+IoT is just one of the drivers behind servitization.
+Another key factor is digitization, which is transforming the manufacturing landscape.
+Digitization enables new business concepts and allows more economic activities to be insourced.
+This trend is often referred to as "Industry 4.0" or "Smart Industry," and it focuses on automation, robotization, and enhancing the networking capacity of companies.

 Receive updates